-Student teams will play the role as management consultants or industry analysts and perform a strategic study of a local or Asian company.
+Student teams will perform a strategic study of a local or Asian company.
 This study should lay out the critical issues and propose recommendations or generate projections.
 Student teams are encouraged to select an interesting company for the project.
 They may discuss with the instructor on possible project ideas, if necessary.
 Each team is expected to make a short presentation in class, including handling a question-and-answer segment, within an allocated time frame.
-While a full written report is not required, presentation slides or materials used should be submitted.
+While a full written report is not required, presentation slides or materials should be submitted.
 More information on the requirements will be furnished separately.